 In the sample dataset, the variable Math represents the subjects' scores (out of 100 points) on a math placement test.
 Suppose we want to recode these scores to have a letter grade using the scheme described above.
 Let's use DO IF syntax to perform this recode and save the results as a new variable, MathGrade.

 This computation must be done using syntax.

 DO IF(MISSING(Math)).
 COMPUTE MathGrade=$SYSMIS.
 ELSE IF (Math < 60).
 COMPUTE MathGrade = 1.
 ELSE IF (Math >= 60 AND Math < 70).
 COMPUTE MathGrade = 2.
 ELSE IF (Math >= 70 AND Math < 80).
 COMPUTE MathGrade = 3.
 ELSE IF (Math >= 80 AND Math < 90).
 COMPUTE MathGrade = 4.
 ELSE IF (Math >= 90).
 COMPUTE MathGrade = 5.
 END IF.
 EXECUTE.

-NOTE: This syntax is compatible with SPSS Version 22.
+NOTE: This syntax has been tested in SPSS Version 22 and 23.
 We have found that it may not work properly in SPSS Version 20.
-If you are using version 20, you may need to put dashed before each COMPUTE statement in your DO IF block.
+If you are using version 20, you may need to put dashes before each COMPUTE statement inside the DO IF block.

 If the recode was performed successfully, we should see the new variable in the Data Editor window.

 If the new variable appeared but all of the values are missing, then there is something wrong with your code; you may have forgotten an EXECUTE statement.

 We should also be able to check our new variable to make sure that it performed as we expected.
 There should be the same number of missing values that we started with, and each of the original scores should be classified into exactly one of the grade categories.
 We can check this using the Compare Means via the syntax below, or via the menus (Analyze > Compare Means > Means):